 Educational reformers of various stripes have insisted on opposing the mastery of content to critical thinking or the acquisition of skills, and they pay no attention to beauty or wisdom.
 Classical education recognizes the value of each and incorporates them all into a model that seeks to cultivate informed, thoughtful, and articulate students.

 The trivium—Grammar, Dialectic, and Rhetoric—provides the structure of classical education.
 Chronologically, the three stages of the trivium roughly correspond with grammar school (K-6), middle school (7-8), and high school (9-12).
 At each stage, instruction emphasizes the skills that are developmentally appropriate for the students: memorization in the grammar stage, critical thinking in the dialectic stage, and compelling communication in the rhetoric stage.
 Naturally, the stages and skills are not neatly sequestered in each stage.
-Students in grammar stage will have occasion to practice rhetorical skills and critical thinking.
+Students in the grammar stage will have occasion to practice rhetorical skills and critical thinking.
 Students in the rhetoric stage will still need to commit new knowledge to memory and hone their critical thinking.

 We can also understand Grammar, Dialectic, and Rhetoric as three layers of any discipline or subject that always overlap.
 Grammar stresses the accumulation of information and mastery of fundamentals.
 Dialectic emphasizes the passage from mere information to knowledge, which requires logic and critical thinking.
 Finally, Rhetoric trains students to communicate effectively and encourages them to apply their knowledge to the pursuit of wisdom.